TyruswooStudio/Tyruswoo_MapProperties-MZ/README.md

     * Selected Maps: Choose which maps will have special rules applied for this background music alternative.

-### Region Restrict All
-A list of region IDs that act as walls.
-No player or event can pass through, unless their "Through" property is on.

-### Region Restrict Player
-A list of region IDs that players cannot pass through.
-Events may still pass through, if tiles permit.

-### Region Restrict Events
-A list of region IDs that events cannot pass through.
-Players may pass, if tiles permit.

-### Region Allow All
-A list of region IDs that players and events may freely pass through, even if the contained tiles would not normally be passable.

-### Region Allow Player
-A list of region IDs that players can always pass through.
-No passability change for events.

-### Region Allow Events
-A list of region IDs that events can freely pass through.
-Players are still subject to normal tile passability in these regions.

 ## Example Use Cases
 - Make a different parallax appear in the same map, based on whether a certain switch in ON.
 This can be done by changing the Parallax